Alliedium/arch-network-isolator/README.md

 # Arch Network Isolator
 The microservice paradigm continues to gain popularity among developers of scalable and fault-tolerant systems.

 While usually being deployed in the cloud, the building blocks of such systems needs to be deployed, developed and debugged locally on developer's workstations.
-The heavy use of containers and container orchestration frameworks such as Kubernetes, OpenShift to name a few drives the need to approximate the the properties of cloud infrastructure when making the local deployments on software developers workstations.
+The heavy use of containers and container orchestration frameworks such as Kubernetes, OpenShift to name a few drives the need to approximate the properties of cloud infrastructure when making the local deployments on software developers workstations.

-Such an approach requires solving the whole set of problems: having to use the reduced datasets, scaled down configurations, simplified network topologies, having to replace certain building blocks that are parts of the cloud provider infrastructure (such as load balancers e.g.) with open source alternatives (Nginx + haproxy e.g.)  to name a few.
+Such an approach requires solving the whole set of problems: having to use the reduced datasets, scaled down configurations, simplified network topologies, having to replace certain building blocks that are parts of the cloud provider infrastructure (such as load balancers e.g.) with open source alternatives (Nginx + HAProxy e.g.) to name a few.

 There are many very well-known ways to do this.
-We at Alliediue are using a combination of [Docker](https://www.docker.com/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/) to replicate the container cloud infrastructure.
+We at [Alliedium](https://github.com/Alliedium) are using a combination of [Docker](https://www.docker.com/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/) to replicate the container cloud infrastructure.

-All this works for those building blocks that just need to launched to create a sandbox environment for the one or two microservices that a software developer currently works on (by changing or debugging the source code).
+All this works for those building blocks that just need to be launched to create a sandbox environment for the one or two microservices that a software developer currently works on (by changing or debugging the source code).

-In such cases a software developer usually runs the microservice component directly on the workstation without any container isolation and it is only natural to expect that that particular component will continue to communicate normally with the rest of the sandbox infrastucture still running inside multiple containers.
-This requires a careful configuration of routing between the host machine and Docker/MiniKube including [exposing certain ports](https://www.whitesourcesoftware.com/free-developer-tools/blog/docker-expose-port/) from inside containers to the host machine (the workstation in our case).
+In such cases a software developer usually runs the microservice component directly on the workstation without any container isolation and it is only natural to expect that that particular component will continue to communicate normally with the rest of the sandbox infrastructure still running inside multiple containers.
+This requires a careful configuration of routing between the host machine and Docker/Minikube including [exposing certain ports](https://www.whitesourcesoftware.com/free-developer-tools/blog/docker-expose-port/) from inside containers to the host machine (the workstation in our case).

 Moreover, usually all software developer's workstations are placed in the same local subnet.
 Some of the building blocks of the system might use IP multicast for auto-discovery (as Apache Ignite nodes in our case).
 In such cases it is important to make sure that local system deployments on each of software development workstations are isolated on a network level to prevent all sorts of unexpected behaviors and problems.

-All of the challanges above becomes clearer if we use [Alliedium AIssistant Cloud app](https://marketplace.atlassian.com/apps/1221352/alliedium-aissistant) as an example.
+All of the challenges above becomes clearer if we use [Alliedium AIssistant Cloud app](https://marketplace.atlassian.com/apps/1221352/alliedium-aissistant) as an example.

-The app is built as a plugin for Atlassian Jira Cloud and actively uses [Apache Ignite](https://ignite.apache.org/) (along with many other system components - see the notes of our talk at Apache Ignite Meetup about [Boosting Jira Cloud App Development with Apache Ignite](https://go.gridgain.com/rs/491-TWR-806/images/2021-03-02-virtualmeetup.pdf)) as both a distributed database and as a computational grid.
+The app is built as a plugin for Atlassian Jira Cloud and actively uses [Apache Ignite](https://ignite.apache.org/) (along with many other system components &mdash; see the notes of our talk at Apache Ignite Meetup about [Boosting Jira Cloud App Development with Apache Ignite](https://go.gridgain.com/rs/491-TWR-806/images/2021-03-02-virtualmeetup.pdf)) as both a distributed database and as a computational grid.

-In the case we make changes/debug the source code of components communicating with with Ignite, we have to expose [all the ports necessary for Apache Ignite connectivity](https://dzone.com/articles/a-simple-checklist-for-apache-ignite-beginners) from containers running [Ignite server nodes](https://ignite.apache.org/docs/latest/clustering/clustering).
+In the case we make changes/debug the source code of components communicating with Ignite, we have to expose [all the ports necessary for Apache Ignite connectivity](https://dzone.com/articles/a-simple-checklist-for-apache-ignite-beginners) from containers running [Ignite server nodes](https://ignite.apache.org/docs/latest/clustering/clustering).

 In this case Ignite client nodes, running both within the containers and outside of them on the host (software development workstation), are able to connect to all other nodes through a properly configured [discovery mechanism](https://ignite.apache.org/docs/latest/clustering/clustering#discovery-mechanisms).
 Apache Ignite supports a few different node discovery mechanisms but for the local deployment scenario the natural choice is [TCP/IP Discovery](https://ignite.apache.org/docs/latest/clustering/tcp-ip-discovery) implemented through [DiscoverySPI interface](https://ignite.apache.org/releases/latest/javadoc/org/apache/ignite/spi/discovery/DiscoverySpi.html).